Workflow Versioning

 Starting a New Workflow Instance Using the Same Start Variable:

-When you run a published workflow multiple times using the same Start Variable(Unique Identifier) value, a confirmation popup appears, asking if you want to proceed.
+If you run a published workflow multiple times using the same user-defined Unique Identifier value, a confirmation message appears asking whether you want to continue.

 You can choose:

-- Start: to create a new instance using the same Start Variable
+- Start: to create a new instance using the same Unique Identifier value

-- Cancel: to go back and modify the Start Variable value
+- Cancel: to go back and modify the Unique Identifier value

-- The Start Variable (Unique Identifier) captured in the Start Form is also appended to the workflow instance name, making it easier to track each execution.
+The Unique Identifier captured in the Start Form is appended to the workflow instance name, making it easier to track each execution.